risingwavelabs/risingwave-docs/cloud/organization-manage-users.md

 An organization can have one owner and multiple member users.

 - The owner can [invite others to join the organization](#invite-users-to-join-your-organization) and [manage users in the organization](#manage-users-in-your-organization).
-The owner shares all resources, including clusters and databases, with the organization.
+The owner shares all resources, including projects and databases, with the organization.
 You become the owner of your organization when you [sign up](https://cloud.risingwave.com/signup) for RisingWave Cloud by yourself, not through an invitation.

 - A member user can access all the resources in the organization that the owner shares.
 A member user can also invite others to join the organization and manage them but cannot remove the owner from the organization.
 You become a member user when you [accept an invitation](#accept-invitation-to-join-an-organization-as-a-member) to join an organization.